dunkelfrosch/docker-bitbucket/README.md

 ![](https://dl.dropbox.com/s/qrp94qfwtsqh4if/bitbucket_setup_001.png)

 4.1.2 Enter the following credentials for your database (take note, that the mysql host will be available as your in docker-compose defined service key 'bitbucket_mysql' or by container-name 'df-atls-bitbucket-mysql' directly):
+_the initialization and base import of the db will take a while (may be up to 3 minutes)_

 ![](https://dl.dropbox.com/s/wxc3sc6pnvlg2pd/bitbucket_setup_003.png)